Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Let's Rightly Divide the Two Scriptures

-Jesus said in Matthew 4:10, "Get thee hence, Satan:" "Get thee hence" is a command.
+Jesus said in Matthew 4:10, "Get thee hence, Satan:" That is a command.
 "Hence" is not a word used in everyday language.
 It means "away from this place at this time."
 Notice the direct address.
 Jesus specifically said, "Satan."
+Then He gave Satan a "hence."
+That means "get away from me now at this place."

 Jesus said in Matthew 16:23, "Get behind me, Satan!."
 "Get behind me" is a command.
 Again, Jesus directly addressed Satan.

 So, what's wrong with saying, "The devil is a liar."
 Nothing if you don't want results.
-Everything if you want immediate results for Satan to leave your presence.
+You have not addressed Satan, and you have not given him a command with the authority you have.

 [I was watching Greenleaf on OWN while writing this article.
 Lynn Whitfield. who plays Lady Mae Greenleaf, read something on her phone that upset her.
 She yelled, "The devil is a liar!" and threw her cellphone into a mirror.
 She broke the mirror and her phone.]
 She made a statement as most people do.
 There was no command and no direct address.
-So, what did she accomplish?
+So, what did she accomplish besides breaking her mirror and perhaps her phone?

 Cheryl E Preston from Roanoke on September 11, 2019: